 On the flip side, this chair does put you right on the ground, which is less comfortable than some of the elevated, tent-style chairs we tested.
 It would not be our first pick for a sleeping pad, as its padding is quite thin, but it will certainly work in a pinch.
 Even though the Hex has a higher back and is, therefore, more comfortable than other similar chairs, it will still curl your shoulders in and won't be comfortable to sit in for overly long periods.

 Why You Should Trust Us

-The work of this review started with market research, which yielded an initial selection of 50 contending chairs.
-Of these, we chose the 12 most promising.
-We bought these (yes, we bought them all) and tested them for several weeks during the summer.
-We recruited friends, took them everywhere, and sat on everything from parking lots to beach sand, all the while paying attention to four testing metrics that we identified as most important in the overall functionality of a backpacking chair: comfort, size, stability, and versatility.
-Overall, we think you'll find this review to be a useful tool in narrowing down your options in a market flooded with excellent chairs.
+The beginning of this review started with market research, which yielded an initial selection of fifty contending chairs.
+Out of these, we chose the 11 most promising chairs.
+We bought these (yes, we bought them all) and tested them for several weeks during the spring and summer.
+We took them everywhere, recruited friends, and sat on everything from parking lots to beach sand.
+We paid attention to how much work it was to set up and break down each chair, how comfortable we felt for long sits, and how stable we felt on different surfaces.
+We think you'll find this review a useful tool in narrowing down your options in a market flooded with excellent chairs.

 Related: How We Tested Backpacking Chairs

 With so many backpacking chairs on the market, how do you pick the right one?
 In this article, we've identified the four most important qualities to look for in a chair.
 We rated each seat on how compact they are, how much they weigh, the comfort level after sitting in them for 30 minutes, their stability when getting in and out, the ease of setup, and perhaps more importantly, how easily they pack back into their bags.
 We weighted the metrics based on what we felt to be most important in a backpacking chair with comfort being at the top of that list, followed by size & weight, stability, and finally, ease of use.
 Read on to learn all about our top performers.

 Related: Buying Advice for Backpacking Chairs